Search results

 • Beef + Lamb New Zealand is working to raise awareness of the issue of wholesale land use change from sheep and beef farming to carbon farming that is incentivised by the Government. … This page sets out our position and there’s a list of our media releases at the bottom.
 Our position is clear – we are not anti-forestry.
 A lot of farmers are looking to integrate trees on farms and that’s a good thing.
 Trees absorb carbon dioxide and it’s good for the climate and the environment to plant some …

 • Foot and mouth disease causes painful lesions on cloven-hoofed animals including sheep, cattle, pigs and goats.
-Infected animals are destroyed to halt the spread of the infection. … Last updated 27 July 2022 Need to know Foot and mouth disease (FMD) is spreading through popular Indonesian tourist destinations including Bali.
-Don’t allow visitors who have been on farms or in contact with farm animals while overseas in countries that have FMD onto your farm for at least a week after their arrival …
+Infected animals are destroyed to halt the spread of the infection. … Last updated 27 July 2022 Need to know Foot and mouth disease (FMD) is again surging in Indonesia, in particular the islands of Java and Sumatra, and has recently been detected in Germany.
+Don’t allow visitors who have been on farms or in contact with farm animals while overseas in countries that have FMD onto your …

 • Page